Amitksik/KRATOS-Access-control-for-smart-home/README.md

 ![alt text](https://github.com/Amitksik/KRATOS-Access-control-for-smart-home/blob/main/framework_journal.png)

 # Installation
-KRATOS has two main parts - Policy Manager and Policy Execution.
+KRATOS has three main parts - User Interaction Module, Policy Generator and Policy Execution.
+We have integrated Policy negotiation technique as a notification system in policy execution module.

+1. User Interaction Module:
+User interaction module create a user interface to add new users and device policies to the smart home system.
+We have created a Samsung SmartThings app (Kratos app in Integration folder) to build the user interaction module.
+This app provides a GUi to the users smartphones (similar to following images).

+1. Policy Generator:
+Policy genrator of KRATOS uses MATLAB to create a online server.